 Our manufacturing facility Plamex (Plantronics México) is the only facility in the world to win both the Ibero American and Asia Pacific Quality awards, which recognize Plamex's long-standing commitment to programs that encourage environmental sustainability.

 Plamex has received the Waste Reduction and Recycling award from the city of San Diego and has been ISO 14001-certified since 2007.
-The facility is Clean Industry-certified by Mexico for full compliance and continuous environmental improvement, and has also received several national and international environmental awards and honors, such as the Federal Ministry of Labor's Safe Industry Certificate, Baja California Quality Award in 2001 for the "Best Maquiladora Company" and the PROFEPA/CNIME Environmental Award from the EPA/National Maquiladora Council.
+The facility is Clean Industry-certified by Mexico for full compliance and continuous environmental improvement, and has also received several national and international environmental awards and honors, such as the Federal Ministry of Labor's Safe Industry Certificate, Baja California Quality Award for the "Best Maquiladora Company" and the PROFEPA/CNIME Environmental Award from the EPA/National Maquiladora Council.

 Plantronics works continuously to reduce waste and prevent pollution at our facilities, in all aspects of the manufacturing process, and each of our products' lifecycles.
 At our Santa Cruz facility, we recycle all paper, cardboard, small batteries, fluorescent tubes, and e-waste.